WENS-KIT/NOMA-Simulator/README.md

-# mMIMO-NOMA
+# NOMA

-We are happy to announce the release of the "mMIMO-NOMA" 5G-Downlink MatLab code.
+We are happy to announce the release of the NOMA Downlink System Level Simulator.

-To get access to the simulator, please send an e-mail to WENS Laboratory (labwens@gmail.com) that contains :
+To get access to the download link simulator, please send an e-mail to WENS Laboratory (labwens@gmail.com) including:

 1) Identity (name, date of birth, e-mail, phone number, address, and institution)

-2) The reason/purpose for using the mMIMO-NOMA Simulator.
+2) The reason/purpose for using the NOMA Simulator.

-The features are listed below.
+The features of thie simulator are listed below.
 You can also check the list of features and the documentation of the new version on the webpage of the corresponding simulator.
+You can download our paper regarding NOMA simulator from the link given below.

 You are welcome to post your questions/comments/feedback to the WENS Laboratory (labwens@gmail.com).
 Our team will try to support you as soon as possible.
 Please also read the license agreement carefully to check whether you would need our permission to use the simulator.

 Best regards,
-The mMIMO-NOMA Simulator Team.
+The NOMA Simulator Team.

 # Paper